 Indicates that the file has an explicit generation number.
 Specify the number as an unsigned integer in the range of 0 through 4294967295.
-Refer to the Description section for the meaning of this value.
-By default, the file does not have an explicit generation number (no generation), which is equivalent to zero.
+See the Description section for the meaning of this value.
+By default, the file does not have an explicit generation number (no generation), which is equivalent to 0.